complexphoton/MESTI.m/mumps/macOS/README.md

 ### (Optional) OpenBLAS

 MUMPS uses BLAS extensively, so we need a BLAS library.
-One option is Apple's [vecLib](https://developer.apple.com/documentation/accelerate/veclib) (which is already installed above with Xcode and CLT); another is [OpenBLAS](https://www.openblas.net/); another is [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).
+One option is Apple's [vecLib](https://developer.apple.com/documentation/accelerate/veclib) within its Accelerate framework (which is already installed above with Xcode and CLT); another is [OpenBLAS](https://www.openblas.net/); another is [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).

-If you have an Apple silicon Mac, you should use vecLib, which we found to be much faster than OpenBLAS on an M1 Macbook Pro, consistent with [what others have found](https://github.com/danielchalef/openblas-benchmark-m1).
-(In fact, it is the vecLib improvement that makes an M1 Mac faster than an Intel Mac; when OpenBLAS is used, we found there to be no performance difference between an M1 Macbook Pro and an Intel Mackbook Pro when running MESTI with APF.)
-There's no reason to use MKL since MKL is only optimized for Intel machines.
-So, skip this part.
+If you have an Apple silicon Mac, you should use vecLib for BLAS.
+On an Apple silicon Mac, vecLib utilizes the Apple Matrix coprocessor (AMX), so it is much faster than single-threaded OpenBLAS (*e.g.*, see [this benchmark](https://github.com/danielchalef/openblas-benchmark-m1)) and has a comparable speed as multithreaded OpenBLAS (*e.g.*, see [this benchmark](https://github.com/OpenMathLib/OpenBLAS/issues/2814#issuecomment-771505972)).
+In this case, you don't need to install OpenBLAS, and you can skip this section.

-If you have an Intel Mac, you can consider installing OpenBLAS or MKL.
-It's optional, since vecLib is still available with no extra work.
-But we did find on an Intel Macbook Pro that MESTI with the APF method is about 30% faster when MUMPS is compiled with OpenBLAS compared to with vecLib.
+If you have an Intel Mac, we recommend installing OpenBLAS.
+We found on an Intel Macbook Pro that MESTI with the APF method is about 30% faster when MUMPS is compiled with single-threaded OpenBLAS compared to with vecLib.
 Most likely MKL will be even faster than OpenBLAS on an Intel Mac, but we did not test it; you can follow the instructions [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) if you want to use MKL instead (but note the macOS `Makefile.inc` and `make.inc` files we provide only consider vecLib and OpenBLAS.)
 To install OpenBLAS, enter
 ```
 brew install openblas
 ```
 in the terminal.
-This will install OpenBLAS in <code>/opt/homebrew/opt/openblas</code> for an Apple Silicon Mac, <code>/usr/local/opt/openblas</code> for an Intel Mac.
+This will install OpenBLAS in <code>/usr/local/opt/openblas</code> for an Intel Mac (or <code>/opt/homebrew/opt/openblas</code> for an Apple Silicon Mac).
 You can find this information in the future with the <code>brew info openblas</code> command.

 ### (Optional) CMake